cirex-web/WordKache/README.md

 - make sure it works on all screen sizes (it might use different elements)
 - multiple output translations?
 - Make sure weird input (like new lines and blank trailing/leading spaces) behave correctly in request (and sanitize it if it doesn’t)
+- Add host permission to manifest.json (for capturing network requests)